NetApp-openstack-dev/openstack-docs/source/netapp-storage/section_data-ontap.rst

 ONTAP operation enhances NetApp’s storage efficiency value by introducing massive scalability and nondisruptive operations.
-With ONTAP 8, two or more controllers (or nodes) operate as one shared resource pool or storage cluster.
-The storage cluster can be expanded, contracted, and subdivided nondisruptively into one or more secure partitions, or NetApp Storage Virtual Machine (SVM).
+ONTAP 9 introduced support for encryption of data at rest with NetApp Volume Encryption (NVE).
+NVE is a software-based technology which makes it possible to encrypt data at rest, one volume at a time.
+It is also easier to form peering relationships between clusters and SVMs; ONTAP 9.3 provides an option to generate a passphrase, which can be used to create a peer relationship with a cluster without knowing its intercluster LIF address.
 A SVM is a logical storage container that includes allocated storage resources from within the cluster as well as security parameters, such as rights and permissions.
 Logical interfaces allow clients to access data within a SVM from anywhere in the cluster.